 App usage increased, too.
 App intelligence company App Annie recorded that the amount of time spent using smartphone apps increased by 40% during the lockdown.

 That’s huge.
 More people than ever are interacting with their smartphones in ways they never have before.
 Social media usage has increased, along with the consumption of popular media.
-That presents a huge opportunity for your business to reach new people, and even target those who are searching for products and services online that they may have traditionally accessed through retail stores and other traditional means.
+That presents a huge opportunity for your business to reach new people and even target those searching for products and services online that they may have traditionally accessed through retail stores and other traditional means.

 If you want to take advantage of this new online economy, our team at Comrade is ready to help you right away.
 Give us a call on (312) 265-0580 or get in touch online today and we’ll walk you through your options and come up with a customized plan that will grow your sales, reach, and brand awareness.

 That’s the big question, right?
 Choosing between traditional or digital marketing tools when setting up a new advertising campaign might seem tough, but if you frame it the right way, then the choice is simple.

 Ask yourself… does your audience use the internet?

 If your audience consists solely of people who do not use smartphones, do not use computers, tablets, or social media, or don’t interact with digital media at all in their everyday life, then perhaps traditional media is the best option for you.

 However, if your audience is much like the average American, digital marketing campaigns offer so many new possibilities for your business.
 Through targeted campaigns on social media and websites, through effective Google search ranking and SEO efforts, and by implementing a content strategy that pulls people in, you can generate new customers globally.